neutron-org/neutron-docs/docs/tutorials/integration-tests/chain.md

-# Integration tests
+# Integration tests for chain

 There is a set of integration tests which cover main Neutron features.
-If you develop a smart contract for Neutron you can add some tests into this set to make sure everything works as expected.
+If you're developing a smart contract for Neutron or working on a Neutron module, you can add some tests into this set to make sure everything works as expected.

+However, if you're working on a smart contract, there's a more elegant way to write tests for it.
+See the [integration tests for smart contracts](/tutorials/integration-tests/smart_contracts) tutorial for details.

 * [Installation](#Installation)
 * [Running the tests](#Running-the-tests)